verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

     - read
 ```
 {{< /clipboard >}}

-Refer [Opensearch Permissions]({{<opensearch_docs_url>}}/security/access-control/permissions/) for the permissions that you can set.
+For the permissions that you can set, refer to [Opensearch Permissions]({{<opensearch_docs_url>}}/security/access-control/permissions/).

-If you want to use actionGroups in allowedActions, then here is a custom resource example to create an
+4. If you want to use actionGroups in allowedActions, then see the following example to create an ActionGroup custom resource.
-ActionGroup Custom Resource.

 {{< clipboard >}}
 ```yaml
 apiVersion: opensearch.opster.io/v1